Panteleimon Ponomarenko: As the head of Belarus

 From 1938 to 1947, Ponomarenko was the First Secretary of the Communist Party of Belorussia, and from 1944 to 1948, also the Chairman of the Council of Ministers of Belarus.
 Ponomarenko devoted his first speech, which took place on 8 July 1938 in Gomel, to the task of 'rooting out enemies'.
 His cipher was also known to Stalin with a request to increase for the number of repressed in the first category (execution) by two thousand people, and in the second (prison or camp), by three thousand.

 During the Great Purge he successfully defended Belarusian-language poets Yanka Kupala and Yakub Kolas from repressions, personally travelling to Stalin to appeal for their protection.
 The two poets were later awarded the Order of Lenin.

 During World War II

-Following the Invasion of Poland in 1939, Ponomarenko served as the member of the Military Council of the Belarusian Special Military District and took part in the leadership of the troops that entered the territory of Western Belarus.
+Following the Invasion of Poland in 1939, Ponomarenko served as a member of the Military Council of the Belarusian Special Military District and took part in the leadership of the troops that entered the territory of Western Belarus.

 During this time he also assisted the National Jazz Orchestra in Minsk, inviting Eddie Rosner to lead it.

-Following the outbreak of Operation Barbarossa in 1941, he became the member of the Military Council of the Western Front.
-From July to May 1942, he served as the member of the Military Councils of Central Front, Bryansk Front and 3rd Shock Army of the Kalinin Front.
+Following the outbreak of Operation Barbarossa in 1941, he became a member of the Military Council of the Western Front.
+From July to May 1942, he served as a member of the Military Councils of Central Front, Bryansk Front and 3rd Shock Army of the Kalinin Front.